bacardi55/walgot/README.md

 **The status of this code is still very early stage and work in progress.
 This isn't yet at MVP stage so be carreful while using it!**

+Official repository and project is on [codeberg](https://codeberg.org/bacardi55/walgot).
+Github is only a mirror.

 ## installation

 ### binary